tree-based orthology inference

 - Taxon jackknifing: Exclude OTUs, one-by-one, during orthology inference.
 This enables the user to identify OTUs whose exclusion improves metrics of supermatrix quality such as number of alignments retained or percent missing data.

 - Paralogy frequency (PF): Calculate the number of paralogs for an OTU divided by the number of alignments that said OTU is present in.
 Visualizing PF can help identify 'problem taxa' with contamination (or partial genome duplications, etc).
 PhyloPyPruner can be configured to automatically remove OTUs with high PF and critical OTUs can be 'protected' from removal using the

 By providing earlier tree-based approaches as a single executable, PhyloPyPruner also has a unique combination of features such as:

 - Allowing polytomies in input trees for all paralogy pruning algorithms

 - Collapsing weakly supported nodes into polytomies in combination with all paralogy pruning algorithms

 - Rooting trees after monophyly masking in combination with the 'largest subtree (LS)' paralogy pruning algorithm

 This software runs under both Python 3 and 2.7.
 There are no external dependencies, but the plotting library Matplotlib can be installed for generating paralog frequency plots.

 pip install --user phylopypruner

-directory containing multiple trees and alignments.
+containing multiple trees and alignments, as an input.